AbduMalekBenIssa/focus-mode-extension/README.md

 ## Usage

-1. Click the Focus Mode icon in your Chrome toolbar
+1. Click the FlowGuard icon in your Chrome toolbar
-2. Toggle Focus Mode on/off using the switch
+2. Toggle FlowGuard on/off using the switch
 3. Add websites to block by typing them in or using the quick-block categories
 4. Remove blocked sites by hovering over them and clicking "Remove"